 - In the aftertaste, you can feel the sparkling sunlight and the exhilarating lightness of white wine.

 - Geisha coffee has a light body and really long aftertaste.

 Try it in light to medium roasts and give your own award to Geisha la Esmeralda coffee!

 We think it’s the most exotic variety of coffee grown in Asia.
 Indian Monsooned Malabar – the legendary coffee of the rainy seasons.

-After harvesting coffee beans are exposed to moisture-laden monsoon winds during several months to accumulate moisture and, at the same time, breath in the salty sea air.
-It is carried out in a well-ventilated concrete floored warehouses without walls on the West Coast of India during the Monsoon period (from June till September).
+After harvesting coffee beans are exposed to moisture-laden monsoon winds during several months to accumulate moisture and, at the same time, breathe in the salty sea air.
+It is carried out in well-ventilated concrete-floored warehouses without walls on the West Coast of India during the Monsoon period (from June till September).

 Monsooned Malabar India coffee has pleasant undertones of dark chocolate with a strong, well-pronounced nutty and earthy aroma and a long sweet aftertaste.
 This variety produces a rich, strong and balanced drink with low acidity and heavy body.

 We recommend preparing this coffee in French press, stovetop pot or as an espresso.
 Medium roast is the best to unveil a unique flavor with a hint of spice.